 Application Procedure and Check List

 Complete and submit the online application form along with a $55 non-refundable application fee.
 A completed application is required for review for admission.
 An incomplete application will NOT be reviewed.
 It is the applicant’s responsibility to ensure that all required application documentation is submitted.
 Please be aware, paper applications will NOT be acceptable.
 The Common Application is not accepted.

 To be considered complete, an application must be filled out fully and submitted to the Admission Office.
 The following admission criteria is also required:

 - Required Essay: A short essay is required.
 The subject of the essay is: What made you decide to choose SH/Brockton Hospital School of Nursing as the place you wish to pursue your nursing education?

 - Official High School Transcripts: applicants must graduate from a high school accredited by one of the agencies recognized and approved by the U.S. Federal Department of Education.
 It is preferred that applicants entering from high school must rank in the upper 1/3 of their graduating class with at least a 3.o overall Grade Point Average (GPA).
 Proof of a High School Equivalency certificate (GED) will be accepted in lieu of a high school diploma.
 An official copy of the equivalency certificate with scores is required as well as the candidates official high school transcripts.

 - Official College Transcripts: required, if applicable.
-Must be received in a sealed envelope.
 Applicants with post secondary education must have earned a minimum overall GPA of 3.0.